 - 1.1.
-This policy has been developed in accordance with the principles established by the Children Act 1989, the Children Act 2004, the Education Act 2002 and in accordance with the Department for Education (DfE) statutory guidance: - Working Together to Safeguard Children 2018 - Keeping Children Safe in Education 2018 - Children Missing Education 2016 and - Gloucestershire Safeguarding Children Board (GSCB) Handbook for Designated Safeguarding (Child Protection) Leads in Educational Settings and the relevant advice from neighbouring local authorities.
+This policy has been developed in accordance with the principles established by the Children Act 1989, the Children Act 2004, the Education Act 2002 and The Equality Act 2010 and in accordance with the Department for Education (DfE) statutory guidance: - Working Together to Safeguard Children 2018 - Keeping Children Safe in Education 2022 - Guidance for Safer Working Practices 2022 - Children Missing Education 2016 and - Gloucestershire Safeguarding Children Board (GSCB) Handbook for Designated Safeguarding (Child Protection) Leads in Educational Settings and the relevant advice from neighbouring local authorities.